General Academic Information

 When these conditions exist, the dean of Doctor of Ministry Programs will notify the student of the academic probation.
 Students on probation may not take additional courses or continue working with their advisor on their Thesis in the Practice of Ministry until the required financial payments have been made, or the incomplete work has been submitted.

-D.Min. students may be dismissed by action of the Student Standing Committee for any of the following reasons:
+D.Min. students may be dismissed by action of the Student Affairs Committee for any of the following reasons:

 • failure to make academic progress in a timely manner;